 I’m so thankful for the experience, and that I was able to share/expand on my love for running, Team in Training, runDisney, and everything Disney.
 I cried when I saw the episode.
 I’m proud to have been a part of it.
 It is certainly something I will never ever forget.

-The purpose of this blog post is to provide 12 Top Tips during the runDisney Dopey Challenge, in hopes to make your first (or next!)
-Dopey Challenge an amazing event.
-Perhaps you’re debating whether to run your first Dopey Challenge, or you’re a repeat customer trying to figure out how to make the four day endurance event a bit easier on your body.
+This post provides 12 tips for the runDisney Dopey Challenge, in hopes to make your first, or next, Dopey Challenge a great event.
+Perhaps you’re debating whether to run your first Dopey Challenge, or you’re a repeat challenger trying to figure out how to make the four day endurance event a bit easier on your body.

 - The RunDisney Dopey Challenge is a four day event (Thursday-Sunday) which comprises a total of 48.6 miles over four races: 5K, 10K, half marathon, and marathon.

 - Cost: $590 in 2020

 - Park admission: is not included!
 You will run through the parks during the races, but it does not provide entry post race.

 - Parks on race course: 5K/10K – Epcot.
 Half marathon – Magic Kingdom & Epcot.
 Marathon – all four parks (MK, Epcot, AK, HS), plus Blizzard Beach.